gsblabsio/imx-analytics/README.md

 This is the code repo for the Immutable X community grant proposal #5: [IMX ecosystem analytics](https://discordapp.com/channels/765480457256042496/917901790110949396/917909412847419393).

-It contains the set of SQL queries we use to parse the Ethereum blockchain and retrieve project statistics for [Immutable X](https://www.immutable.com/).
+It contains the set of SQL queries we developed to parse the Ethereum blockchain and retrieve project statistics for [Immutable X](https://www.immutable.com/).